Managing pest animals

 Managing controlled pest animals

-Controlled pest animals are those that can only be kept in high security collections approved by the Minister.
+Controlled pest animals are those that can only be kept in high security collections.
 The keeping of controlled pest animals in Victoria is limited to specific purposes, including zoos and research institutions.

 - boa constrictors

 - cane toads

 It's the responsibility of the Victorian government to take all reasonable steps to control restricted pest animals (including controlled pest animals) on all land in the state.

 You must obtain a permit if you wish to import, keep or sell a controlled pest animal.